Estimated reading time: 8 minutes

 EndDate=''

 As the code demonstrates, you should enter your API key to set the value of the variable ‘ApiKey’.
-You can also switch the query between forecast and history weather data.
+You can also switch the query between forecast and historical weather data.
 The Locations parameter is a pipe (|) separated list of location addresses, partial address or longitude,latitude values for the weather data retrieval.
 For more information on the full set of Weather API parameters, see the Weather API documentation.

 Script part two – downloading the weather data